NazmulTakbir/Vehicle-Detection-Dataset---Bangladeshi-Roads/README.md

 # Vehicle Detection Dataset - Bangladeshi Roads
-This dataset was created for being used as an external dataset for the DhakaAI - 2020 competition
+This dataset was created for being used as an external dataset for the DhakaAI - 2020 competition.
+[Here](https://www.kaggle.com/rifat963/dhakaai-dhaka-based-traffic-detection-dataset) is the main dataset which was provided by the competition organizers.

 ### Download Dataset